 The person receiving feedback is also likely to be a lot more willing to change their actions.
 Getting them to change who they are is not going to work in 95%+ of cases.

-A few examples of action focused performance feedback:
+of action focused performance feedback:

 “The analysis you undertook on customer XF had a couple of mistakes in it.
 Let me take you through each and how you can avoid these mistakes going forward.
 The first is …”

 “Yesterday I understand you stated to Jill that her work was rubbish in front of the team.
 That type of language is not helpful to Jill and is unacceptable.
 You should have taken Jill into a meeting room and then explained what she had done wrong and how she could go about fixing it”